obiorahedeh-stemcell/gromacs-hpccm-recipes-mult-stages/README.md

 ## Generating Docker Image
     docker build -t <image_name> .

-The above commands assumes that it is run in the directory where `Dockerfile` is located.
+The above commands assumes that it is run from the directory `gromacs-hpccm-recipes-mult-stages` and the `Dockerfile` lives in this directory.
+The reason is that, directory `gromacs-hpccm-recipes-mult-stages` contains some utility scripts what will be copied to the final image.
+In the essence, one have to use this directory as build context.

 ## Running Image
 The Available GROMACS wrapper binaries will be the followings based on `mpi` enabled or disabled (enabling double precision not tested yet):